Menu

 • Remove excess skin

-• Reduce puffiness and under eye bags
+• Reduce puffiness and under-eye bags

-Blepharoplasty Candidature
+Blepharoplasty Candidacy

 The best candidates for this procedure include patients who struggle with undereye circles, wrinkles on the eyelids, extra skin, or a tired and worn-out appearance.
 Ideal candidates have a realistic expectation of what blepharoplasty can and cannot do for them, are in good health to undergo a surgical procedure, don’t smoke, and have no underlying major eye conditions.

 Dr. Cooper employs a customized approach to upper and lower eyelid surgery, treating his patients according to their cosmetic issues and personal goals.
-He uses this method on all his cosmetic treatments, both surgical and non-surgical, to help improve signs of aging.

 The Eyelid Lift Procedure